 Although reviews can be extremely beneficial to tourists visiting Hawaii, it is also a sort-of “guiding hand” to local consumers and this is why it should be absolutely imperative to attempt and make every response exceptional.
 Customers appreciate and take notice when businesses make the effort to continue the dialogue after other customers visited them and shared their experience.

 On our previous post “Asking Customers for Reviews” we had already discussed about enhancing your business presence by building a strong online reputation.
 On this post we will look at how business managers can take the opportunity to show that they care about their customers.
-We do that by showing:

 Businesses are not expected to keep up with every single review left by their customers but it is important to showcase responses that add value.
 Remember, it’s about quality not quantity, so when you are ready to interact with your patrons make sure the response is focused on adding value and showcasing hospitality.